-On January 4, 2010, the Company entered into an option agreement to acquire up to a 100% interest in three exploration licenses (the "Orrbacken Project") in Sweden.
-The Company can acquire an initial 90% interest in the Orrbacken Project by paying a total of SEK 1,600,000, as follows:
+On January 4, 2010 the Company entered into an option agreement to acquire up to a 100% interest in three exploration licenses (the "Orrbacken Project") in Sweden.
+The Company could acquire an initial 90% interest in the Orrbacken Project by paying a total of SEK 1,600,000 over four years.
+Upon acquisition of the 90% interest, the Company has the right to purchase the remaining 10% interest for SEK 5,000,000.